-1. The USS sends a request to UAS NF for re-authorization of the UAV.
+1. The USS sends a Naf_Authentication_Notification request to UAS NF for re-authorization of the UAV.
 The USS includes GPSI, CAA-Level UAV ID, an authorization message to be transparently delivered to the UAV.
 The CAA-Level UAV ID may be a new CAA-Level UAV ID.
 The authorization message may e.g. include a UUAA Authorization Payload, a C2 Authorization Result and/or (C2) Security Information.